Price

 If you are departing on Sunday we'll as ever organise transport to Airports or Railway Stations based on people's required times - we'll request these from you nearer the time.
 Should you want to stay on and enjoy Nice a little longer that is no problem.

-However the Pedal Britain team will be departing for the long journey home on Sunday with any bikes booked onto our bike transfer service.
+However the Pedal Britain team will be departing early for the long journey home on Sunday with your bikes.

 What's included